Electoral history of John A. Macdonald: Dominion election, 1872

 ^{1} Prime Minister when election was called; Prime Minister after the election.

 ^{2} Party structure had not yet emerged.
 Edward Blake of Ontario was the unofficial leader of the Liberal groupings.

 ^{3} Election returns in 1872 did not require candidates to declare party affiliation.
 Large numbers of candidates did not list a party affiliation.

-Federal election, 1874
+Dominion election, 1874

 Prime Minister Mackenzie formed his government in late 1873, after the fall of the Macdonald government in late 1873.
 Mackenzie called the general election in early 1874.
 He won a majority and was confirmed in office.
 Macdonald retained the support of the Conservatives and became the Leader of the Opposition.
 The 1874 election was the only general election Macdonald lost.